PierValla95/RandomizedAlphaTest/Empirics/DataDictionary.md

 **Description:**
 Monthly values of the Fama French factors and the risk-free rate used in our analysis.
-Loading this dataset returns a list of 8 elements.
+Loading this dataset returns a list of eight elements.

   - The first object is called "X" and is a vector of integers representing dates as yyyymmdd;
   - The second one is called "Mkt.RF" and contains market excess returns in percentage points (continuous variable);